swilliams/jq-wysihat/README.markdown

 ## License

-WysiHat is released under the MIT license.
+jq-WysiHat is released under the MIT license.